Gladiator Training Q&A

 11. What tools will I need to purchase to get started with my career as a Rodbuster after the Gladiator program?

-Answer: You will need to buy a belt, scabbard/pouch, wire reel, side cutter pliers (#9-#7), diagonal cutters (dikes), bolt bag, 30’ tape measure, 6-foot folding ruler and keel holder with marking crayon/keel.
+You will need a belt, scabbard/pouch, wire reel, side cutter pliers (#7’s - #9’s),diagonal cutters (dikes), bolt bag, 30’ tape measure, 6-foot folding ruler and keel holder with marking keel/crayon.
 You can find all these tools as a package at the following link: www.ironworkergear.com under rodbuster package.

 12. Will my Gladiator hours count towards my apprenticeship?

-Answer: Yes, all hours in the Gladiator program will be credited towards your required apprenticeship training hours.
-The Apprenticeship is a three-year program.
+Yes, all hours performed in the Gladiator program, will be credited towards your required apprenticeship training hours.
+The apprenticeship is a three year program.

 13. What is the starting rate of pay?

-Answer: Starting pay will vary by employer, location, and type of project.
-Some contractors will give $1.00 raises after 30 and 60 days evaluations.
+Starting pay will vary by employer, location, and type of project.
+Some of our contractors provide $1.00 raises after 30, 60 and 90 day evaluations.
 Wage increases will come according to the Apprenticeship Standards in the prospective areas.

 14. What are the benefits of making this a career?

-Answer: After you are placed with a contractor and work about 3 months in most cases, you will become eligible for healthcare coverage for you and your children.
-Some contractors provide a pension plan, and certain jobs will contribute to a pension plan.
+After you are placed with a contractor and work about three months in most cases, you will become eligible for